Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 **3.7)** If you have a Zigbee or Z-wave stick connected to the machine that you wish to use with Home Assistant, you can configure these now by clicking on **USB Device** then click on **Edit** in the bar just above.
 You can now choose the USB Zigbee or Z-wave device from the dropdown list, then click OK.

+**3.8)** Now move to **Options** tab in the list, 2 places below your current position of **Hardware**.
+Now double click on **Boot Order** and select your internal drive (SSD or HDD), such as 'sata0' from the list and make sure the check box next to it is checked/enabled and it is in position 1 (first boot deive), then click OK.

-**3.8)** You can now start the Home Assistant VM for the first time so it can run the install.
+You can now start the Home Assistant VM for the first time so it can run the install.
 To do this, click **Start** on the top right corner of the screen.

 **3.9)** The Home Assistant VM will be assigned a different IP to Proxmox.
 To find the IP of the Home Assistant install, click on **Summary** from the menu list, and you should now see a box that shows information such as Status, HA State, CPU and Memory info.
 The IP listed here is the one needed to access Home Assistant.